Call us on 0727 319 894

 This lesson critically examines the prevalent misconception that simply introducing technology like interactive whiteboards or projectors into classrooms equates to modern education.
 It argues that if these tools merely embellish traditional, teacher-centered instruction, where students remain passive recipients of information, then the technology is largely cosmetic and fails to genuinely transform the learning experience.
 True educational technology, the lesson emphasizes, is learner-centered, empowering students to actively participate, engendering critical thinking, creativity, collaboration, and communication (the 4Cs), and truly personalize their learning journeys.
 True Ed-Tech ultimately prepares learners to be active creators in the 21st century rather than just consumers of information.

-Appropriate Deployment of Ed-Tech in the Classroom
+Appropriate Deployment of Ed-Tech for Digital Literacy

-- Teacher Roles Shift:
+• Teacher Roles Shift:

-- From “sage on the stage” to “guide on the side”: Teachers guide inquiry, provide personalized digital feedback, and curate tailored digital resources.
+• From “sage on the stage” to “guide on the side”: Teachers guide inquiry, provide personalized digital feedback, and curate tailored digital resources.

-- From Content Deliverer to Experience Designer: They craft engaging, interactive digital activities promoting higher-order thinking and student choice.
+• From Content Deliverer to Experience Designer: They craft engaging, interactive digital activities promoting higher-order thinking and student choice.

-- From Sole Expert to Collaborator/Co-Learner: Teachers participate in digital projects, model digital citizenship, and continuously learn alongside students.
+• From Sole Expert to Collaborator/Co-Learner: Teachers participate in digital projects, model digital citizenship, and continuously learn alongside students.

-- From Grader to Dynamic Assessor: They use digital tools for real-time formative assessment and data-driven differentiation.
+• From Grader to Dynamic Assessor: They use digital tools for real-time formative assessment and data-driven differentiation.

-- Learner Roles Transform:
+• Learner Roles Transform:

-- From Passive Recipient to Active Creator/Producer: Students use digital tools to build multimedia projects, simulations, and original content.
+• From Passive Recipient to Active Creator/Producer: Students use digital tools to build multimedia projects, simulations, and original content.

-- From Individual Worker to Collaborator/Communicator: They work in digital teams, communicate effectively online, and engage in constructive discussions.
+• From Individual Worker to Collaborator/Communicator: They work in digital teams, communicate effectively online, and engage in constructive discussions.

-- From Note-Taker to Critical Thinker/Problem-Solver: Students critically evaluate digital information, conduct research, and apply computational thinking.
+• From Note-Taker to Critical Thinker/Problem-Solver: Students critically evaluate digital information, conduct research, and apply computational thinking.

-- From Rule-Follower to Self-Directed/Autonomous: They take ownership of learning, manage digital resources, and explore independently.
+• From Rule-Follower to Self-Directed/Autonomous: They take ownership of learning, manage digital resources, and explore independently.

-- From Consumer to Digitally Literate Citizen: Students develop online safety skills, information literacy, and adaptability to new technologies.
+• From Consumer to Digitally Literate Citizen: Students develop online safety skills, information literacy, and adaptability to new technologies.

-- Remember rule of the thumb: If it does not remove the teacher from the center of the leaning process and transform learner experience, IT IS NOT ED-TECH!
+• Remember rule of the thumb: If it does not remove the teacher from the center of the leaning process and transform learner experience, IT IS NOT ED-TECH!

 What is digital literacy?